FredJiangFei/MyEng/Listen/4_AnxiousTalkToNewPeople.md

 I said 171,146.
 Was I right?

-# estimated / according to
+# Spot on / estimated / according to
 Spot on, Georgina.
 Well done!
 Yes, there are an estimated 171,146 words currently in use in the English language, according to the Oxford English Dictionary –plus many more obsolete words.

 # recap